Mo-Alsehli/Master_Embedded_Systems/First_Term_Final_Projects/Students_Database/README.md

 # Students Database

 ![Student_Database](https://github.com/Mo-Alsehli/Master_Embedded_Systems/assets/98949843/31c85f18-4413-4f28-b2c0-0454273fef2a)

 ## A Pure C project

 - It simulates a database for students in college and is a useful and practical application that can have various features and functionalities.
 - The implementation likely involves using appropriate data structures which is Queue to efficiently store and manage the student records.
+- Right automation to simply run the project on any host machine that has a C compiler.
 - Friendly interface for the user to interact with.

 **To run the project on your machine:**

 ```
 1. Clone the repo.
 2. Open the main folder in the terminal.